catbee/catbee-web-components/README.md

 ## Catbee Web Components

 DocumentRenderer implementaion based on [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), spiced by [Appstate](https://github.com/catbee/appstate) and [Baobab](https://github.com/Yomguithereal/baobab) for state management.
-You can use it with any template engine (jade, handlebars, dust) and don't care about browser rendering because it's use [morphdom](https://github.com/patrick-steele-idem/morphdom) for patial DOM updates insteadof full-page rerendering.
+You can use it with any template engine (jade, handlebars, dust) and not worry about browser rendering because it uses [morphdom](https://github.com/patrick-steele-idem/morphdom) for partial DOM updates instead of full-page rerendering.

 ### Getting Started

-Web components is one of implementation Catbee view layer.
-It's should be register as Catbee service and provide root document component.
-Below you can get code example, that can be used for integration in browser.
+Web components is one of the implementations of Catbee view layer.
+It should be registered as Catbee service and provided root document component.
+Below is a code example for integration in browser.

 ``` javascript
 const catbee = require('catbee');